The search function on ArchivesSearch works on most internet browsers. However the ordering function requires an Internet Explorer browser.

 For an official copy of the certificate, please contact the Births Deaths and Marriages Registration Office.

-The most recent information available on an individual is likely to be subject to a public access restriction, whether it is held by State Records or still maintained by the agency which created it.
+The most recent information available on an individual is likely to be restricted from general public access, whether it is held by State Records or still maintained by the agency which created it.